Meditect/blockchain_go/README.md

 - ./client.sh localhost 3001

 In the dummy CLI, type:
-- add [paste its address from stdout] 30013001 0   (30013001 is the serial number; 0 is a placeholder for the legacy 'salt' field)
+- add [paste node address from stdout] 3001 0   (3001 is the serial number; 0 is a placeholder for the legacy 'salt' field.
+We may use this field to add privacy, but let's keep the placeholder now)
-- add [paste its address from stdout] 300130013001 0
+- add [paste node address from stdout] 30013001 0

 4. Start client two, create a label, and transfer an existing label.
 In a new window, type:

 - ./client.sh localhost 3002

 In the dummy CLI, type:
-- add [paste its address from stdout] 30023002 0
+- add [paste node address from stdout] 3002 0

 Back to client one's window, type:
-- send [node one addr] [node two addr] 30013001 0  (transferring '30013001' from node one to node two)
+- send [node one addr] [node two addr] 30013001 0  (transfer '30013001' from node one to node two)

 5. Start client three, create a label, and transfer the '30013001' label again.
 In a new window, type:

-- ./client.sh localhost 3001
+- ./client.sh localhost 3003

 In the dummy CLI, type:
-- add [paste node three address from stdout] 30033003 0
+- add [paste node address from stdout] 3003 0
-- send [node two addr] [node three addr] 30013001 0  (the '30013001' is transferred again to node three, after being transfer from node one to node two)
+- send [node two addr] [node three addr] 30013001 0  (transfer '30013001' from node two to node three)

+Other things to try in the dummy CLI:
+- get 30013001 0  (get [serial number] [salt])
+- print